• Godly Living Posts / Quotes

 Godly Friendships: What is the Biblical Definition?

-If God knew you could live on earth alone and fulfil your purpose, He would have created just you.
-I say this all the time to friends and family.
+If God thought you could live on earth alone and still fulfill your purpose, He would have created just you.
+I often remind my friends and family of this truth.

 A garden of flowers